Shalinee13/Beer-Review-Using-ML-Models/README.md

 # Beer-Review-Using-ML-Models
-Here we have predicted the overall review of Beer dataset Here I have used regressor algorithms to predict the beer ratings.
+Here we have predicted the overall review of Beer dataset.

+# Here I have used regressor algorithms to predict the beer ratings.

 the given data we can briefly infer about the different features as follows: